coq/coq/doc/sphinx/language/core/modules.rst

 .. flag:: Short Module Printing

-   This flag (off by default) disables the printing of the types of fields, leaving only their names, for the commands :cmd:`Print Module` and :cmd:`Print Module Type`.
+   This :term:`flag` (off by default) disables the printing of the types of fields, leaving only their names, for the commands :cmd:`Print Module` and :cmd:`Print Module Type`.